 If you’re backpacking China and staying in hostels you’ll be pleased to know that there are lots of hostels in Yangshuo starting from as little as £2.00 a night in a dorm room.
 Hostels that are highly rated are Yangshuo Wada Hostel and Yangshuo Sudder Street Guesthouse, both of which are in the town centre.

 Obviously, we can’t have a guide to the best places to visit in China without including the capital.
-Beijing is often the destination you will fly in or out of and is full of history, culture and a modernizing cityscape.
+Beijing is often the destination you will fly in or out of and is full of history, culture and a modernising cityscape.
+When you think of the best sites in China and the important places of China, it is likely that many sites are in Beijing.

 Things to do in Beijing